8.5. Single-Objective Optimisation (SODO): Bridge Design Problem

 Problem statement#

-Consider a bridge design where we limit the design problem to the determination of the optimal span and the clearance height of the bridge.
+To illustrate, consider a bridge design where we limit the design problem to the determination of the optimal span and the clearance height of the bridge.
 Assume that there are two decision makers (stakeholders) that have conflicting interests:

 Step 1: Specify the design variables